oieduardorabelo/webpack-commonschunkplugin-dynamic-splitting/README.md

 # Webpack Commonschunkplugin Dynamic Splitting

-This is a solid example of using CommonsChunkPlugin to dynamic code split code from a "entry" key,
+This is a solid example of using CommonsChunkPlugin to dynamic split code from a "entry" key,

 The examples in `webpack.config.js` uses `minChunks` passing a function and, based on the resource/module path, split it in a separate chunk,